-FOR 4X4 LOW STOP VEHICLE (if equipped).
-Displayed when 4X4 LOW is selected while the vehicle is moving.
-For more information, refer to Control trac four-wheel drive (4x4) operation in the Driving chapter.
+FOR 4X4 LOW STOP VEHICLE (if equipped) - Displayed when 4X4 LOW is selected while the vehicle is moving.
+For more information, refer to Using the Control Trac 4WD system in the Driving chapter.

-FOR 4X4 LOW SHIFT TO N (if equipped).
-Displayed when 4X4 LOW is selected and the vehicle is stopped.
-For more information, refer to Control trac four-wheel drive (4x4) operation in the Driving chapter.
+FOR 4X4 LOW SHIFT TO N (if equipped) - Displayed when 4X4 LOW is selected and the vehicle is stopped.
+For more information, refer to Using the Control Trac 4WD system in the Driving chapter.

-TO EXIT 4X4 LOW STOP VEHICLE (if equipped).
-Displayed when 2WD is selected while the vehicle is operating in 4X4 LOW.
-For more information, refer to Control trac four-wheel drive (4x4) operation in the Driving chapter.
+TO EXIT 4X4 LOW STOP VEHICLE (if equipped) - Displayed when 2WD is selected while the vehicle is operating in 4X4 LOW.
+For more information, refer to Using the Control Trac 4WD system in the Driving chapter.

-TO EXIT 4X4 LOW SHIFT TO N (if equipped).
-Displayed when 2WD is selected while the vehicle has been stopped in 4X4 LOW.
-For more information, refer to Control trac four-wheel drive (4x4) operation in the Driving chapter.
+TO EXIT 4X4 LOW SHIFT TO N (if equipped) - Displayed when 2WD is selected while the vehicle has been stopped in 4X4 LOW.
+For more information, refer to Using the Control Trac 4WD system in the Driving chapter.